 In NZ we’re lucky to have two things: The Privacy Act which protects the use of our personal information; and Keith Norris, Regulatory Consultant to the NZ Marketing Association.
-We interviewed Keith about the recent updates to the Privacy Act to find why change was necessary, and we got his advice on the key do’s and don'ts to help you stay within the law.

 If you’ve been around the NZ marketing industry for any length of time, Keith Norris is a name you’ll all be familiar with.
 As the former CEO of the NZ Marketing Association, Keith’s name has become synonymous with all things Privacy.
 Keith was one of the original advisors to the Privacy Commissioner when the Privacy Act was first formed in 1993 and continues to advise marketers and businesses on privacy compliance today, in his role as Regulatory Consultant to the NZMA.